-In 2010, the Plan allows participants to borrow not less than \$1,000 and a maximum of 50% of their vested balance or \$50,000, whichever is less.
+Effective May 9, 2011, a loan policy and procedures was adopted by the Plan.
+Only active participants may request a loan and must have a vested balance of at least \$2,000.
+The Plan allows participants to borrow not less than \$1,000 and a maximum of 50% of their vested balance or \$50,000, whichever is less.
 The loans are collateralized by the participant's vested balance.
-Such loans bear interest at approximately 1% - 3% above the prime rate.
+A maximum of one loan may be outstanding per participant at any time.
+The interest rate is the prime rate as listed on the last business day of each month in the Wall Street Journal +1%.
 The Plan's general purpose loan term is a minimum of 1 year and a maximum of 5 years.
-If the loan is used for the purchase of a principal residence the term of the loan is generally longer.
+If the loan is used for the purchase of a principal residence the maximum term is 10 years.
 In most cases, the participant must complete repayment before they retire or separate from service.
+The interest rates charged on participant loans outstanding at December 31, 2012 and 2011 range from 4.25% to 8.75% and 4.25% to 9.25%, respectively.
+Notes receivable from participants are valued at cost plus accrued interest, less principal pay downs.
+Notes receivable from participants are \$200,877 and \$255,170 as of December 31, 2012 and 2011, respectively.